 26 The servant therefore fell down before him, saying, ‘Master, have patience with me, and I will pay you all.

 Although all that the servant passionately pleaded for was patience or more time to pay, yet his master wrote off all his debt, knowing that he would never be able to pay it back.
 Therefore, he needed not pay anything back.

 What a great expression of love and compassion!

 Anyone who hurts or betrays you don’t deserve your forgiveness; worse still, he may never even admit that he has wronged you or even request to be forgiven.

 Nevertheless, God expects you to demonstrate towards the person who wrongs or hurts you the same love, mercy, and compassion He has shown towards you by forgiving the person from your heart, without reservation or resentment.

 What if you choose not to forgive?

-Brace yourself up to answer God on the judgement day when He will query, “Should not you have had mercy on your fellow servant, as I had mercy on you?”
+Brace yourself up to answer God when He queries, “Should not you have had mercy on your fellow servant, as I had mercy on you?”
 (Matt.
 18:33 RSV).

-Our human minds can never comprehend, calculate or imagine in full what it actually cost the Lord Jesus Christ to purchase or procure forgiveness of sins (past, present and future) for mankind.
+Our human minds can never comprehend, calculate or imagine in full what it cost the Lord Jesus Christ to purchase or procure forgiveness of sins (past, present, and future) for humankind.

-Beloved, whatever it will cost you to forgive anyone who has wronged you is nothing in comparison to what it cost God to forgive you all your sins.
+Beloved, whatever it will cost you to forgive anyone who has wronged you is nothing compared to what it costs God to forgive you all your sins.